-Canon 70D versus Leica Q Typ 116
+Canon 70D vs Leica Q Typ 116

-The Canon EOS 70D and the Leica Q (Typ 116) are two enthusiast cameras that were announced, respectively, in July 2013 and June 2015.
+The Canon EOS 70D and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in July 2013 and June 2015.
 The 70D is a DSLR, while the Q Typ 116 is a fixed lens compact.
 The cameras are based on an APS-C (70D) and a full frame (Q Typ 116) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Leica provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Leica provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (28 percent) than the Canon 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.